blazsop/airrmine/README.md

 computer.

 3.1.
 Create the directory enviroments
+* Unzip "samples.zip".
-* copy "airrnat", "immchaintracer" and "immchaintracer_analysis" directories with their contents to an empty target directory (e.g. airr)
+* Copy "airrnat", "immchaintracer" and "immchaintracer_analysis" directories with their contents to an empty target directory (e.g. airr).
-* copy the contents of "samples" to the same target directory (e.g. airr)
+* Copy the contents of "samples" to the same target directory (e.g. airr).

 3.2.
 Go into "airrnat" directory and use "make" to run the different steps of the AIRRNAT pipeline or if you just simply run "make" it will run the whole